Violent crime is up. Expanding the surveillance state is not the solution

 ShotSpotter is, for lack of a better way to put it, Shazam for crime noise.
 It’s a tool that uses hidden microphone sensors to detect the sound and location of gunshots, and then puts out an alert for participating police officers.
 Currently in use in more than 100 cities, the technology generates, in Chicago alone, an average of 21,000 alerts each year.
 The company claims it is 97% accurate.

 Not only does the device inform officers about potential active crime scenes, its website also promises to help “build courtroom-ready cases.”
-Unfortunately, as Vice reported earlier this week, those cases are often built with altered evidence.
+Unfortunately, as Motherboard reported earlier this week, those cases are often built with altered evidence.

 According to the report, ShotSpotter’s analysts have the ability to manually override its algorithms and “reclassify” a sound as a gunshot, or change other factors like the location of the sound, or the time it took place, according to the needs of the case.
 These analysts have frequently modified alerts at the request of police departments.

-Note: [Correction: a previous version of this article incorrectly linked Flock Safety specifically to ICE.]